aclrys/openrtb/README.md

 # TODO for section 5.
 Enumerated Lists Specification

-[ ] Check, that corresponding enum types are used in all the OpenRTB objects [ ] README - code conventions for enums (types and constants) [ ] Review enum type and constant names
+- [ ] Check, that corresponding enum types are used in all the OpenRTB objects
+- [ ] README - code conventions for enums (types and constants)
+- [ ] Review enum type and constant names
+- [ ] Add constants for all the possible enums (like Yes/No attrs etc.)